metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 Neither of these teams showed much toughness down the stretch.
 Mistakes were abundant by both organizations.

 Kellen Moore confuses me.
 I saw some moments of genius from him in this game (the wishbone, the sporadic use of the hurry-up offense, the wide receiver laterals), but not enough for my liking.
 More often than not, the Cowboys offense was too stale.
 It didn't help that their offensive line lost a few too many battles in the trenches, but their bland formations didn't help much in terms of misdirection.

+***

+## Cardinals @ Rams

+It's clear Arizona is forcing Stafford to rely on receivers other than Cooper Kupp.
+So far though..Stafford's adjusted by passing more to Tyler Higbee and Odell Beckham.